cubeapm/sample_app_python_flask_gunicorn/README.md

+# New Relic Instrumentation

+This branch contains code for New Relic instrumentation.

+CubeAPM works with New Relic agents as described in [using CubeAPM with New Relic agents](https://docs.cubeapm.com/instrumentation#using-cubeapm-with-new-relic-agents).

+For testing, **ngrok** can be used in place of load balancer.
+Run `ngrok http 3130` to create a tunnel and use the domain name provided by ngrok to set `NEW_RELIC_HOST=xxxx.ngrok-free.app` in [docker-compose.yml](docker-compose.yml).

+Refer the project README below for more details.

+---

 # Python Flask Gunicorn Instrumentation

 This is a sample app to demonstrate how to instrument Python Flask Gunicorn app with **New Relic** and **OpenTelemetry**.
 It contains source code for the Flask app which interacts with various services like Redis, MySQL, Kafka, etc. to demonstrate tracing for these services.
 This repository has a docker compose file to set up all these services conveniently.